Timeseries

 univariate_values([copy, sample])

-Return a 1-D Numpy array of shape (time,), containing this univariate series' values for one sample.
+Return a 1-D Numpy array of shape (time,) containing the univariate series' values for one sample.

 values([copy, sample])

-Return a 2-D array of shape (time, component), containing this series' values for one sample.
+Return a 2-D array of shape (time, component), containing the series' values for one sample.

 var([ddof])

-Return a deterministic TimeSeries containing the variance of each component (over the samples) of this stochastic TimeSeries.
+Return a deterministic series with the variance of each component computed over the samples of the stochastic series.

 window_transform(transforms[, treat_na, ...])